Richard Norris (musician): Beyond The Wizard's Sleeve

-Beyond the Wizard's Sleeve have also have remixed The Chemical Brothers, Tracey Thorn, Badly Drawn Boy, Midlake and Goldfrapp.
+Beyond the Wizard's Sleeve have also remixed The Chemical Brothers, Tracey Thorn, Badly Drawn Boy, Midlake and Goldfrapp.
 Their own compilation of other band remixes: Reanimations Volume One, was released in 2009.
 Norris has also compiled the techno compilation album Flux Trax.

 Norris formed the electronic band Circle Sky with DJ Martin Dubka.
 Circle Sky remixed a number of artists including: Yello, Jagwar Ma, and Imarhan.

 The Time & Space Machine

 Norris formed a new project in 2009 called The Time and Space Machine.
-The Time and Space Machine signed to Tirk Records in 2009 and released a 7" single "Children of the Sun," an EP You Are The One, andan album Set Phazer to Stun.
+The Time and Space Machine signed to Tirk Records in 2009 and released a 7" single "Children of the Sun," an EP You Are The One, and an album Set Phazer to Stun.
 A second Time and Space Machine album Taste the Lazer was released in 2012.

 A The Time and Space Machine remix collection The Way Out Sound From In was released in 2015.
 This featured remixes of: Warpaint, Jagwar Ma and Temples.

-The band also collaborated with designer Luke Insect and the street wear label Stussy to create a series of Time and Space Machine Stussy T-shirts.
+The band also collaborated with designer Luke Insect and the street wear label Stüssy to create a series of Time and Space Machine Stüssy T-shirts.